 If the complaint is unresolved, then the person making the complaint is advised of their rights under Section 23 of the Education reform Act to make a complaint.
-The Governing Body will consider the complaint, after which, if necessary the LA will become involved.
+The Governing Body will consider the complaint, and whether the LA need to become involved.
 School will inform parent/s/carer/s of the local authority's commissioned independent disagreement resolution service.
 Details can also be found in the Local Offer.